-Monroeville Eagles win big in Week 1 home game over Crestline
+Monroeville Eagles win big in season opener

 “We were doing our job.
 We were doing some slanting and angling,” the coach said.
 “We were putting it all together.
 It’s a really good first game for us.”

-Monroeville hosts Sandusky St. Mary on Friday.
+Monroeville hosts Sandusky St. Mary Central Catholic on Friday.

 Follow Reflector staff writer Cary Ashby on Twitter at @Cary_reporter and on Facebook at “Cary Ashby — reporter & comic book blogger.”